LSUHSC-CAIPP-Core-B/CellDetection/cell_adjustor/README.md

 ## Cell Adjustor
 `cell_image_adjustor_marplot.py`
 Script to preview cell images and check output each step of preprocessing.
 You can also change params of preprocessing to adjust cell mask and label creation accuracy.
+How to use:
+You need to provide *dataset path* in *config.py* to iterate over.
+To adjust params change the sliders and to keep current configuration press save button and params will be in *params.csv* with the date of save.
+Next and back button move through iamges but you can use random button to pick different image.
+Reset button resets current params to initial ones that were used on opening the app.

 ## Labeling
 `label_cell_images.ipynb`